-As humans, we get preoccupied with what has happened (the past) and what we want (the future).
-We somehow forget to enjoy and embrace the present.
-Instead of listening and really hearing the thoughts, feelings and opinions of the person speaking, we are thinking about what we will say and about how we can seem smart, funny, likable, accomplished, etc. When we listen deeply we make stronger connections and build trust.
+We often get preoccupied with what has happened (the past) and what we want (the future).
+We somehow forget to embrace the present.
+Instead of listening fully and hearing the thoughts, feelings and opinions of the people speaking, we are thinking about what we will say.
+We are working out how we can seem smart, funny, likeable, accomplished, etc. When we listen deeply we are able to make stronger connections and build trust.
 These qualities allow us to create amazing things together.

 Improv teaches us to make each other look good.
-When only one person shines in improv, the rest often look bad and the audience usually doesn't enjoy the show.
+In practice, this means taking the opportunity to elevate other people and their ideas.
+To recognize and acknowledge other people's achievements and inputs.
+Good team players know that the team wins together or loses together.
 When we are centered around kindness, we look for opportunities to empower our colleagues to be their best selves and we inspire others to do the same.